|Internet-Draft||Turn On 6LoRH||August 2020|

 A RUL [UNAWARE-LEAVES] is both a leaf and an external target.
 A RUL does not participate in RPL and depends on the parent router to obtain connectivity.
 In the case of a RUL, forwarding towards an external target actually means delivering the packet.¶

 A node that supports [RFC8138] but not this specification can only be used in an homogeneous network.
-Enabling the [RFC8138] compression without a turn-on signaling requires a "flag day"; all nodes must be upgraded, and then the network can be rebooted with the [RFC8138] compression turned on.¶
+Enabling the [RFC8138] compression without a turn-on signaling method requires a "flag day"; by which time all nodes must be upgraded, and at which point the network can be rebooted with the [RFC8138] compression turned on.¶

 The intent for this specification is to perform a migration once and for all without the need for a flag day.
 In particular it is not the intention to undo the setting of the "T" flag.
 Though it is possible to roll back (see Section 5.3), adding nodes that do not support [RFC8138] after a roll back may be problematic if the roll back did not fully complete.¶